Stockport County F.C.: Supporters' groups

 'Help the Hatters' is a group of volunteers who raise money for the club and help with the maintenance of Edgeley Park.
 They also organised the 'Players Fund', which paid the wages of young players, and gave the Stockport County Supporters' Co-operative shares in the club.
 The group transformed the club's Legends Lounge into the Stockport County Museum, which was opened by former player George Haigh on his 102nd birthday.

 Stockport County Supporters' Co-operative is the other active supporters' group.
 It runs the Stockport County Appearance Number Scheme (SCAN), where every player who has played a first-team game is recognised with a framed certificate and a number which shows their position on the list of players who made their debut for the club.

 Rivalries

 As the two nearby Manchester clubs have rarely been in the same division as Stockport, historically there has been little rivalry with either club until the 1990s, when the rivalry between County and Manchester City took form between 1997 and 2002.
 The two clubs spent three out of five seasons in the same division and during the 1998–99 season, Stockport were a division above City.
-The rivalry is made more complex by the large number of Manchester City supporters who reside in Stockport.

-The club also has significant local rivalries with Oldham Athletic, Rochdale, Bury, Crewe Alexandra, and now-defunct Macclesfield Town.
+The club also has significant local rivalries with Oldham Athletic, Rochdale, Bury, Crewe Alexandra, and Macclesfield.
 According to a survey in 2003, County supporters include more distant clubs Burnley and Stoke City among their main rivals for more historical reasons.

-The club also has a feirce rivalry with Wrexham which was intensified during the 2021–22 season as both teams battled for the National League title, which Stockport won on the final day of the season beating Halifax Town FC 2-0.